As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 The height speakers are the main distinguishing components of an Atmos setup.
 Most often, the home Dolby Atmos system will include two or four height speakers just to get the ideal 3D sound effect and create the 360-degree bubble of sound.

-So, whenever you see the 3-digits naming of a home theater setup, that means that it includes Dolby Atmos speakers.
+So, whenever you see the 3-digits naming of a home theater setup (read my recommendations) that means that it includes Dolby Atmos speakers.

 How Does Dolby Atmos Work?